morpheusgraphql/morpheus-graphql/README.md

 # Example

-define schema with native Haskell Types and derive them automaticaly as GraphQL Types
+define schema with native Haskell Types and derive them as GraphQL Types

+check example project for more details

 ```haskell